 git remote --verbose . . . origin ssh://email@example.com:7999/path/to/example.git (fetch) origin ssh://firstname.lastname@example.org:7999/path/to/example.git (push)

 Or you can include origin master.

 The git branch command can be used to display the name of your branch.
 By default, your branch will be named master.

 The prior command will return "Already up-to-date" if your the files in your branch are the same revision as the files in the origin Git repository.

 The -q or --quiet option can be used to suppress output.
-These options are useful when using git in a script.

 git pull --quiet